Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 * [Marvin Orendain][6] Pure CSS Modal code
 * Code from the youtube tutorial from [DarkCode][8] about creating a back to top button using only HTML & CSS
 * Code from the "Putting it all together/ Mini project" from the User Centric Frontend Development Module of Code Institute
-* Code from [W3schools.com][3] for making column cards in my Work section and put a Navigation Bar on my Homepage image.
+* Code from [W3schools.com][3] for making Column Cards and how to put a Navigation Bar on my Homepage image.

 *I want to thank my mentor Brian Macharia for guiding me through the process of making my Portfolio Website.*